Maakies: Book collections

 All the Maakies collections are published by Fantagraphics Books and designed by Chip Kidd.
 All but the first of the books are hardcover, printed in an unusual 12 × 5 in format that preserves the dimensions of Millionaire's original drawings.

-With the exception of the first collection and its hardcover reprint, the title of each of the Maakies books refers to a classic children's book – A. A. Milne's The House at Pooh Corner and When We Were Very Young, Heinrich Hoffman's Der Struwwelpeter, Johnny Gruelle's Raggedy Ann and Andy and the Camel with the Wrinkled Knees, and Laura Ingalls Wilder's Little House On The Prairie.
+With the exception of the first collection and its hardcover reprint, the title of each of the Maakies books refers to a classic children's book – A. A. Milne's The House at Pooh Corner and When We Were Very Young, Heinrich Hoffman's Der Struwwelpeter, Johnny Gruelle's Raggedy Ann and Andy and the Camel with the Wrinkled Knees, and Laura Ingalls Wilder's Little House on the Prairie.

-Related works

-The characters of Uncle Gabby and Mr. Crow in Millionaire's Sock Monkey comics and books are loosely connected to their Maakies counterparts.
-They make occasional appearances in the weekly strip.

-A horsefly named Billy Hazelnuts appeared in an early Maakies strip.
-However, this character is unrelated to the titular character in Millionaire's 2006 graphic novel Billy Hazelnuts.